bpetering/soapbox/README.md

 * `build` action, to rebuild the entire site
 * `view` action, to view the site in a local web server

+It provides:
+* some pre-built templates that act as drop-in widgets (recent posts, etc - see `templates/`)

 It doesn't support:
 * publishing logic (SSH/rsync/FTP)
 * rebuilding while the web server is running (TODO)